-A key technique to cultivate high performance is described by productivity guru , one of ITD World’s strategic partners.
-For him, performing at a high level effectively begins by eating the biggest frog first at the start of each workday.
+A key technique to cultivate high performance is described by productivity guru Brian Tracy, one of ITD World’s strategic partners.
+For him, performing at a high level effectively begins by eating the biggest frog ﬁrst at the start of each workday.

 No, you are not hunting for frogs.
 Brian is simply telling you to develop the habit of completing the most important task before anything else is done.
-Brian and ITD World CEO Dr Peter Chee have come up with you can embark to achieve higher performance.
+Brian and ITD World CEO Dr Peter Chee have come up with 18 great ways you can embark to achieve higher performance.

 Effective leadership uses the best practices for creating high performance teams to generate greater engagement among peers, groups, direct reports and the team.
 Leaders connect with people by using effective communication and body language to positively inﬂuence others to build exemplary collaboration.

 They are empowered to create an actionable plan for massive execution for optimum engagement, sustainable growth and results leading to high performance.
-Participants get the best practices for creating high performance teams and the techniques to generate engagement and enhancing collaboration in this .
+Participants get the best practices for creating high performance teams and the techniques to generate engagement and enhancing collaboration in this program.

 They are equipped with tools to connect with each other better.
 This builds high-trust collaboration for coaching which creates outstanding solutions for continuous achievements.